Wild Alantic Way

 The Clew Bay Hotel in Westport is situated in a prime location on the Wild Atlantic Way.

-For events in Westport on the Wild Atlantic Way (our events Page)
+Wild Atlantic Way For events in Westport on the Wild Atlantic Way (

 Driving Route